solarwinds/tinygo-lessons/README.md

 Connecting an external LED to a pin
 * Breadboards and their rails
 * Using jumper wires and pins
+* Blinking the LED with a button

+**Steps:**

+* Run a red jumper wire from the 3.3v power pin on the board to the **+**  rail on the breadboard.
+* Run a black jumper wire from the GND pin on the board to the **-** rail on the breadboard.
+* NOTE: you only need to do the above once to power the entire breadboard.
+* Plug a jumper wire into pin D11 on the board and run it to a rail in the middle of the breadboard (5 is a good one to start)
+* Plug your LED component's red and black lines into power and ground slots on the breadboard.
+* Plug your LED's **yellow** wire in-line with the jumper you ran to D11
+* Replicate the above with the button component, adding power and ground and then running your control jumper to D12 on the 10 line of the breadboard and plugging your yellow wire in-line.
+* Flash the board and use the button to control the LED

 **Running it - Linux**
 ```tinygo flash -target arduino-nano33 ./lesson2/main.go```